 - About 10% of students come from countries around the world, including South Korea, Canada, Japan, China, Brazil, and Paraguay.

 How do I apply to Bethany?

-- All other inquiries will be made directly to Bethany Christian Schools.
+- Apply online directly to Bethany Christian Schools.

 What do I need to know about studying at Bethany?